oconpa/facial_rekog_tute/README.md

 We now need a way to expose the lambda function to the world, we can acomplish this with API Gateway.
 In the AWS Console search for 'api gateway' or click [here](https://ap-southeast-2.console.aws.amazon.com/apigateway/home?region=ap-southeast-2#/apis).

 1. In the top right click "Create API".
 There will be a number of gateways to which we can choose from.
-We will be creating a REST API, so select "REST API" (**Note**: There are two version of REST API, don't choose the REST API private option ),  Click <b>Build<b>.
+We will be creating a REST API, so select "REST API" (**Note**: There are two version of REST API, don't choose the REST API private option ),  Click **Build**.

 ![Create REST](img/restapi-1.png)

 2. We will be creating a new REST API, give your API a name, "rekognition" will work for this example.
-Then click <b>Create API<b>
+Then click **Create API**

 ![Create REST](img/restapi-2.png)